Adejumok/Expense-Tracker/README.md

 2. Click on the "Add Expense" button to add a new expense.

-3. Fill in the required fields (title, amount, and date) and select a category.
+3. Fill in the required fields (title and amount) and select a category.

 4. Click "Save" to add the expense.
 The expense will appear in the list of expenses.

-5. To filter expenses by category, use the category filter dropdown.

-6. Click on the column headers in the expense list to sort the expenses by date or amount.

-7. View the summary section to see the total expenses and spending by category.
+5. View the summary section to see the total expenses and spending by category.

 ## Technologies Used